 One study looked at addressing female fertility issues (associated with ovulation) through a ‘fertility diet’.
 This diet included a higher consumption of monounsaturated rather than trans fats, vegetable rather than animal protein sources, low glycemic carbohydrates, high-fat dairy, multivitamins, and iron from plants and supplements.
 This determined that lifestyle changes can help boost fertility by 69%.

 Including foods that are high in antioxidants is a good option for those wishing to conceive since antioxidants neutralize free radicals in the body which can damage egg and sperm cells.
 Studies show that antioxidants like folate and zinc may help increase fertility outcomes for both men and women.

 While losing weight before pregnancy could seem counterproductive, it is actually very important.
 Studies show that women who have a Body Mass Index (BMI) that puts them in the category of overweight or obese take longer to become pregnant and also have a higher instance of miscarriage.

 Having a BMI of 30 or more puts women at an increased risk of needing an emergency cesarean section (c-section), blood clots, heavy bleeding after a c-section and your baby needing help to breathe after birth.

 Related: What pregnancy feels like: a monthly breakdown

 Pre-Pregnancy Tests are Essential

 Do you have pre-pregnancy questions?
 Are you worried you may have an STD and want to get pregnant?
 Our general physician doctors are available 24/7 to answer your questions.
-Our FREE Dr. Chat lets everyone access doctors in minutes.
-You can even sign up for 3 months free healthcare.
-Simply click below to get started.
+Connect now.